uloulou/cse15l-lab-reports/cse-15l-lab1-report.md

 ![Image](Login.png)

-Now your terminal is connected to a computer in CSE basement and the commands you run will also be on that computer.
+Now your terminal is connected to a computer in the CSE basement and the commands you run will also be on that computer.

 ## 3. Test out the Commands

+Since your computer is connected to the server, try to run some commands a few times to see how it works after using ssh.

+Some useful commands to test:

+* `cd`
+* `cd ~`
+* `ls -a`
+* `ls -lat`
+* `ls <directory>` <directory> can be /home/linux/ieng6/cs15lwi23/cs15lwi23xxx, and substitute xxx with other group members' username.

+and other commands that you would like to try.